-Following consultation with state and federal resource agencies, NFWF has awarded more than $1.4 billion in funding from the Gulf Environmental Benefit Fund since 2013.
+Following consultation with state and federal resource agencies, NFWF has awarded nearly $1.8 billion in funding from the Gulf Environmental Benefit Fund since 2013.
 The projects listed below are designed to protect, restore and enhance natural and living resources across the Gulf Coast.

 Want to learn more?
 View stories, videos and press releases about the projects awarded grants.

-The number of awards from the Gulf Environmental Benefit Fund in the state of Alabama now stands at 36, with a total current value of nearly $230 million.
+The number of awards from the Gulf Environmental Benefit Fund in the state of Alabama now stands at 47, with a total current value of $356 million.

 Dauphin Island Causeway Shoreline Restoration

 Alabama Artificial Reef and Habitat Enhancement

 Mobile County Conservation Acquisition and Salt Aire Shoreline Restoration

 Mobile Bay Shore Habitat Conservation and Acquisition Initiative